freeCodeCamp/chapter/CONTRIBUTING.md

     feat/sponsors
     ```

-4. Edit files and write code on your favorite editor.
-Then check and confirm the files you are updating:
+4. Edit files and write code on your preferred code editor, such as [VS Code](https://code.visualstudio.com/).

+Then, check and confirm the files you are updating:

     ```sh
     git status